Carrots (1 Cup, Chopped) and Cucumber (with Peel) (0.5 Cup Slices)

 Stay Hydrated

-Engage in light physical activity, such as a walk, after meals to help your body use the glucose more effectively and keep blood sugar levels stable.
+Engage in light physical activity like a short walk after eating.
+This can help your body use glucose more effectively and reduce spikes.

 metabolic